bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 The three main areas that I'll cover are:

-- How to deal with code, so that anyone will be able to reproduce the stuff you did and (this is a crazy one) _understand what you did by looking at the code_;
+- How to deal with code, so that anyone will be able to reproduce the stuff you did and understand what you did by looking at the code;
 - How to deal with data, so that good ol' Bob will not only stop using Telegram as a storage server, but will also stop storing data in that obscure standard from 1997;
 - How to deal with logs, so that every piece of information needed to replicate an experiment will be stored somewhere, and you won't need to run a mental Git tree to remember every little change that the project underwent in the previous 6 months.